ASEAN unity and the South China Sea

 Governments across Asia, namely in Thailand, Indonesia, Japan, the Philippines, and India, are considering ways to tackle the problem of disinformation on social media, particularly as they gear up for crucial elections in 2019.

-Read Asia Centre’s mention in the article as Dr Gomez focuses on how in Malaysia, an anti-fake news bill was passed in April 2018, before the general election which was designed to “shape and manipulate online discussion in favour of Najib Razak’s government during the election period.
+Read Asia Centre’s mention in the article on 16 April as Dr Gomez focuses on how in Malaysia, an anti-fake news bill was passed in April 2018, before the general election which was designed to “shape and manipulate online discussion in favour of Najib Razak’s government during the election period.

 Read the article here.

-In March 2019 Dr. James Gomez spoke to the Philippine news agency as moderator the panel discussion on the role of journalists in the context of information disorder and digital literacy at the ASEAN Workshop for Addressing Fake News.
+Dr. James Gomez spoke to the Philippine news agency on 22 March 2019 as moderator the panel discussion on the role of journalists in the context of information disorder and digital literacy at the ASEAN Workshop for Addressing Fake News.
 However, Dr Gomez also said over criminalization” or excessive laws and regulations and vaguely-worded legislation result in legal battles between government officials and individuals or other stakeholders.

 Read about the discussion here.